SMH642800/phantom_mask/response.md

 >
 > - Usable with Postman, Swagger Editor, or any tool that supports OpenAPI 3.0.
 > - Simply drag and drop or import `document/openapi-resolved.yaml` to browse all API structure, parameters, response formats, and examples.
+> <!-- All API input/output formats and examples can be interactively viewed in Swagger UI, or by importing the yaml into Postman/Swagger Editor. -->

 ### A.3.
 Import Data Commands